totalspectrum/spin2cpp/docs/basic.md

 ' start the blinking up on another CPU var a = cpu(blink(LED, 80_000_000), @stack(1))
 ```
+Note that `cpu` is not a function call, it is a special form which does not evaluate its arguments in the usual way.
+The first parameter is actually preserved and called in the context of the new CPU.

-`cpu` returns the cpu id ("cog id") of the CPU that the new function is running on.
+`cpu` returns the CPU id ("cog id") of the CPU that the new function is running on.
+If no free CPU is available, `cpu` returns -1.

 ### DECLARE